abijitj/cse145-particle-transformer/README.md

 ## Technical Materials

 ### Dataset
-We have a large particle jets dataset used for training and testing by downloading from [website](https://zenodo.org/records/6619768), it is more than 200GB dataset.
+We have a large particle jets dataset used for training and testing by downloading from [website](https://zenodo.org/records/6619768), it is a large dataset with more than 200GB Jets data.

 ### Methods